alabou/NMOS-MatroxOnly/NMOS With NDI.md

 An NDI Sender resource MUST indicate `urn:x-nmos:transport:ndi` or `urn:x-matrox:transport:ndi `for the `transport` attribute.

-A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and each sub-Flow making an NDI stream using the Constraint Set `urn:x-matrox-format`, `urn:x-matrox-layer` and `urn:x-matrox-layer_compatibility_groups` attributes values matching the Sender's sub-Flows.
+A Sender associated with a mux Flow through the `flow_id` attribute MUST provide Sender's Capabilities for the mux Flow and each sub-Flow making an NDI stream using the Constraint Set `urn:x-matrox:cap:meta:format`, `urn:x-matrox:cap:meta:layer` and `urn:x-matrox:cap:meta:layer_compatibility_groups` attributes values matching the Sender's sub-Flows.

 A mux Sender not exposing the sub-Streams MAY omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the NDI stream and that it cannot be constrained as no sub-Flows are exposed.